pop42/mac-setup/README.md

 Now `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` to install homebrew.
 You will have to  type in your password once, but after this, you really should not ever need to _sudo_ again to install items.

+# Git

+Gotta have it.

+`brew install git`

+Now  lets get it configured a bit.

+`cd ~ && curl -O https://raw.githubusercontent.com/pop42/mac-setup/master/.gitconfig` will give you some nice colors for the status, branch and diff commands

+also.. set your user info:

+    git config --global user.name "Your Name Here" git config --global user.email "your_email@youremail.com"